mgsisk/postcss-modular-rhythm/README.md

 @mgsisk/postcss-modular-rhythm is a [PostCSS][] plugin that adds modular scale and vertical rhythm units to CSS.

-- `msu` – Modular Scale Unit, converted to a unitless value using the scale step, ratio, and bases.
+- `mfs` – Modular Font Size, converted to a scaled value appropriate for `font-size`.
-- `mlh` – Modular Line Height, converted to a unitless value appropriate for `line-height` that will maintain vertical rhythm using the base line height and scale step, ratio, and bases.
+- `mlh` – Modular Line Height, converted to a unitless value appropriate for `line-height` that will maintain vertical rhythm for an equal `mfs` value.
-- `mfs` – Modular Font Size, converted to a scaled value appropriate for `font` or `font-size` using the base font size and scale step, ratio, and bases.
+- `msu` – Modular Scale Unit, converted to a unitless scaled value.
+- `vrl` – Vertical Rhythm Line, converted to a multiple of the base line height appropriate for `line-height` that will fit an equal `mfs` value.
 - `vru` – Vertical Rhythm Unit, converted to a multiple of the base line height, appropriate for use with a variety of sizing properties (`height`, `margin`, `padding`, etc.)
+- `xlh` - Line Height Multiplier, converted to a unitless value equal to the multiples of the base line height required to comfortably fit an equal `mfs` value.

 ## Installation